astropy/astroplan/docs/faq/terminology.rst

   (i.e. I care more about getting dark time than getting a low airmass)

-The different schedulers that are already implemented (none are implemented yet) have different methods for creating their schedule.
-Below is a list of the scheduler descriptors and how its scheduler works.
-Each scheduler can be called with ``DescriptorScheduler(args)`` using the descriptor defined below.
+This is a list of possible schedulers, none are implemented yet.
+Once implemented they will have different methods for creating their schedule.
+Below is a list of ideas for the scheduler descriptors and the related scheduler would work.
+Each scheduler will be able to be called with ``DescriptorScheduler(args)`` using the descriptor defined below.

 * **Sequential**: starts from the beginning of the time range and schedules the OB with the best **score**, that hasn't already been scheduled, for that time.